echovue/zipcode-microservice/README.md

 To build the project, download it into a local directory.

-You will need to update the apiKey variable in ZipcodeDistanceService with your own from https://www.zipcodeapi.com/API
+You will need to update the apiKey property in ZipcodeDistanceService with your own from https://www.zipcodeapi.com/API

 To run the program, execute the following from the commandline: